 All mundane gear being found can be kept and used by the characters

-You are allowed to drop ONE Non-Consumeable Magic Item in your adventure, that every character, who survived, could "pick up" after the game.
+You are allowed to drop Non-Consumeable Magic Items in your adventure, but only in a way, so that every character, who survived, could receive ONE magic item after the game.

 - The Magic Item must be of the Tier of your game or lower.